 Why Is Etsy Ad Spend Different From ProfitTree’s Spend Amount?

-It’s common to notice differences between the ad spend shown in Etsy and the ad spend displayed in ProfitTree.
-This difference is expected and comes down to when ad spend is recorded.
+When viewing the Profit Tracking Dashboard, it’s common to notice that the ad spend shown in Etsy does not exactly match the ad spend displayed in ProfitTree.
+This difference is expected and is caused by how and when advertising spend is recorded.

 How Etsy Reports Ad Spend